Condensations in higher categories: Introduction

 Furthermore, the details of how a higher category is presented matter: they control which local questions one would need to ask about a physical system in order to reconstruct the corresponding extended TQFT.
 From this ``practical'' perspective, the current state of the field is somewhat dismal.
 Higher categories with interesting fully dualizable objects are only available in low dimension and the presentation of the categories is not well suited to a comparison to phases of matter.
 Typical $d$-categories are presented in terms of local operators: the objects are by definition the ``theories'' defined in $d$ space-time dimensions, morphisms are by definition the codimension-$1$ defects between theories, 2-morphisms are codimension-$2$ defects, etc. Hilbert spaces of states are a derivative notion, built essentially by the state-operator map of TQFTs.
 Full dualizability is roughly a requirement for the state-operator map to be well-defined.

-In order to make contact with condensed matter constructions, a better approach would be if all ingredients were cast directly in terms of Hilbert spaces of low energy states.
+In order to make contact with condensed matter constructions, a better approach would be if all ingredients were cast directly in terms of Hilbert spaces of low-energy states.
 Notions like ``local operator'' and ``defect'' could then be derived in such a way that the state-operator map and full dualizability will hold automatically.
-This is our objective in this paper.
-Specifically, our goal is to define some higher categories in which full dualizability is automatic; in which commuting-projector lattice descriptions are built in; and in which one can algorithmically answer the question ``Is such-and-such gapped system described by an extended TQFT valued in this higher category?''
+This is the physical objective in this paper.
+Specifically, our goal is to define some higher categories in which: \begin{enumerate} \item Full dualizability is automatic. \item Commuting-projector lattice descriptions are built in. \item One can algorithmically answer the question ``Is such-and-such gapped system described by an extended TQFT valued in this higher category?'' \end{enumerate}